 Of course, if you are familiar with the Sicilian this move is not difficult.
 Portisch played 14…Rxc3!

 A thematic sacrifice that gives black excellent play for the exchange.
 Black ruins white’s pawn structure and at the same time wins the battle for the d5 square, picking a pawn on the way.
-The game is an excellent example of the exchange sacrifice in the Sicilian.
+The game is an excellent example of the exchange sacrifice in Sicilian Defense.

 We hope that you have enjoyed the examples shown above and your curiosity to go over more of Portisch’s games have been switched after reading this article.